networkservicemesh/networkservicemesh/docs/spec/dns-integration.md

 Overview
 --------

 The DNS integration capability is performed by running a DNS server co-resident with the application pod that can direct requests to multiple DNS servers.
-The DNS servers that should be sent requests is controlled by the NSEs that create connections into that application pod.
+The DNS servers that should be sent requests are controlled by the NSEs that create connections into that application pod.
 If the NSEs populate the DNSContext with a DNS server appropriate for this connection then additional containers in the application pod will ensure those DNS servers are consulted.
 The additional containers are nsm-coredns and nsm-dns-monitor.
 They can be inserted directly or via the admission webhook.
 The nsm-coredns container is responsible for handling the DNS resolution mechanics.
 The nsm-dns-monitor container is responsible for updating the configuration that the nsm-coredns container acts on based on DNS information in the connection contexts provided by the NSEs.

 The NSM endpoint SDK provides two functions `NewAddDNSConfigs` and  `NewAddDnsConfigDstIp` to update the connection context so the nsm-dns-monitor can update the coredns configuration.